sgjava/c3l/README.md

 * To list all the demos just `dir *.com`

 ## Set up development environment
-I have streamlined the development process.
-Native hardware and VICE are no longer supported, but obviously you can do this yourself if you really want to.
-I've standardized on Ubuntu VM, Eclipse CDT, DOSBox, MyZ80 and ctools.
-It's just the fastest way to develop C for C128 CP/M. You can adapt this for your own projects that are not C3L related obviously.
+I have optimized the development process by implementing several changes.
+Firstly, I would like to inform you that we no longer provide support for native hardware and VICE.
+However, if you are determined to use these tools, you can proceed with them at your own discretion.

+To enhance efficiency and standardize the development environment, we have adopted the following tools: Ubuntu VM, Eclipse CDT, DOSBox, MyZ80, and ctools.
+This combination offers the most expedient approach for C development on the C128 CP/M platform.
+It is worth noting that you can also adapt this framework for your personal projects unrelated to C3L.

+Within the "myz80" directory, you will find a file called "makedisk.sh."
+This script serves the purpose of importing source code directly from the Eclipse workspace.
-Inside the myz80 dir you'll find makedisk.sh which will import soucre directly from Eclipse workspace, build C3L library, compile demos, export demos and create a new d71 disk.
+Additionally, it builds the C3L library, compiles demos, exports them, and ultimately creates a new d71 disk.

 ### Build [VICE 3.7.1](http://vice-emu.sourceforge.net) on Ubuntu 22.04 x86_64.
 * `sudo apt install build-essential autoconf git libgtk-3-dev libvte-2.91-dev libjpeg-dev libpng-dev libgif-dev libtiff-dev libxaw7-dev libxxf86vm-dev libaudio-dev libasound2-dev libpulse-dev libreadline-dev libudev-dev libusb-1.0-0-dev flex bison dos2unix xa65 libglew-dev texlive-full`